MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/prepare-gmail-or-google-workspace-accounts.md

 ms.assetid: b650957d-4446-425a-ab78-01b89cbead93
 ms.reviewer:
 description: Before you connect to your Gmail account from Outlook on the web, or add a Gmail account to Outlook, you need to prepare your Gmail account.
 You need to turn on 2-step verification for Gmail and then create an app password that Microsoft 365 or Office 365 will use with your Gmail address to make the connection.
-title: Prepare your Gmail or G Suite account for connecting to Outlook and Microsoft 365 or Office 365 ms.collection:
+title: Prepare your Gmail or Google Workspace account for connecting to Outlook and Microsoft 365 or Office 365 ms.collection:
 - exchange-online
 - M365-email-calendar